ShouvikSharma/seen_case_study/README.md

 - **dependencies.sh**: A shell script file that automates the installation of all required libraries.

 - **requirements.txt**: Lists all the Python libraries needed for the project.
 Use this file to install dependencies via pip.

+### Configuration File (monitors.yaml)

+- The `monitors.yaml` file is essential for defining the behavior of various monitoring tasks.
+Each monitor defined in this file contains several properties that dictate how each task should operate.
+Below is an explanation of the key properties used within each monitor configuration:

+  - `name`: A unique identifier for the monitor.
+  - `owner`: The owner or responsible party for the monitor.
+  - `description`: A brief description of what the monitor does.
+  - `communication_channel`: The method used to communicate the results (e.g., email, Jira).
+  - `monitor type`: The type of monitoring being performed (e.g., Transaction, Monthly Review).
+  - `schedule`: The schedule on which the monitor runs, specified in cron format.
+  - `sql_file`: The SQL file that contains the query to execute.
+  - `prior_notification_time_period`: Specifies the time period to check before sending a new notification to avoid duplicates.
+  - `database`: The database file to connect to when executing the SQL query.
+  - `columns`: A list of columns that are expected to be in the result set of the SQL query.
+  - `monitor_run_date`: Optionally specifies a fixed date to run the monitor query; if empty, the current date is used.
+  - `recipients`: A list of email addresses to which the notifications should be sent.

+- This YAML configuration allows for precise control over monitoring and notification mechanisms based on varying requirements, enabling both daily transaction checks and specialized monitoring such as monthly spend patterns.